ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/administration/exporting-and-importing-data.markdown

  - metadata-filter: Filter documents by a metadata property.
 Usage example: `--metadata-filter=Raven-Entity-Name=Posts`.
  - negative-metadata-filter: Filter documents NOT matching a metadata property.
 Usage example: `--negative-metadata-filter=Raven-Entity-Name=Posts`.
  - ignore-errors-and-continue: If this option is enabled, smuggler will not halt its operation on errors.
 Errors still will be displayed to the user.
- - system-database: Set to true in order to work on a system database.
  - transform: Transform documents using a given script.
  - transform-file: Transform documents using a given script file.
  - max-steps-for-transform-script: Maximum number of steps that a transform script can have.